seancorfield/clj-new/README.md

 * `lib` -- A minimal library with `deps.edn`.
 Can test it with `clj -A:test:runner`.
 * `template` -- A minimal `clj-new` template.
 Can test it with `clj -A:test:runner`.
 Can produce a new template with `clj -m clj-new.create mytemplate myname/mynewapp` (where `mytemplate` is the appropriate part of whatever project name you used when you asked `clj-new` to create the template project).

-The project name should be a qualified Clojure symbol, where the first part is typically your GitHub account name or your organization's domain reversed, e.g., `com.acme`, and the second part is the "local" name for your project (and is used as the name of the folder in which the project is created).
+The project name should be a qualified Clojure symbol, where the first part is typically your GitHub account name or your organization's domain reversed, e.g., `com.acme`, and the second part is the "local" name for your project (and is used as the name of the folder in which the project is created), e.g., `com.acme/my-cool-project`.
 An alternative is to use a multi-segment project name, such as `foo.bar` (the folder created will be called `foo.bar` and will contain `src/foo/bar.clj`).

 ## General Usage